eatsalad239/cj-public-adjusteer/DEPLOYMENT_GUIDE.md

 - [ ] Have legal counsel review all content for compliance
 - [ ] Verify all claims and statements are factual and defensible
 - [ ] Ensure fee disclosures meet Louisiana requirements
-- [ ] Confirm referral program structure complies with regulations
+- [ ] Ensure no prohibited referral fee arrangements

 ### 2. License Verification
 - [ ] Display Louisiana public adjuster license number prominently